-On August 5, 2019, the IRS proposed an adjustment to the taxable income of Mallinckrodt Hospital Products Inc. ("MHP") as a result of its findings in the audit of MHP's tax year ended September 26, 2014.
+We continue to be subject to examination by the Internal Revenue Service ("IRS") for tax years 2014 to 2019.
+In August 2019, the IRS proposed an adjustment to the taxable income of Mallinckrodt Hospital Products Inc. ("MHP") as a result of its findings in the audit of MHP's tax year ended September 26, 2014.
 MHP, formerly known as Cadence Pharmaceuticals, Inc. ("Cadence"), was acquired as a U.S. subsidiary on March 19, 2014.
 Following the acquisition of Cadence, we transferred certain rights and risks in Ofirmev® intellectual property ("Transferred IP") to one of our wholly owned non-U.S. subsidiaries.
-The transfer occurred at a price ("Transfer Price") determined in conjunction with our external advisors, in accordance with applicable Treasury Regulations and with reference to the \$1,329.0 million taxable consideration we paid to the shareholders of Cadence.
+The transfer occurred at a price determined in conjunction with our external advisors, in accordance with applicable Treasury Regulations and with reference to the \$1,329.0 million taxable consideration we paid to the shareholders of Cadence.
 The IRS asserts the value of the Transferred IP exceeds the value of the acquired Cadence shares and, further, partially disallows our control premium subtraction.
-The proposed adjustment to taxable income of \$871.0 million, excluding potential associated interest and penalties, is proposed as a multi-year adjustment and may result in a non-cash reduction of our U.S. Federal net operating loss carryforward of \$765.1 million.
-We strongly disagree with the proposed increase to the Transfer Price, continue to engage in resolution discussions with the IRS audit team and intend to contest it through all available administrative and judicial remedies, which may take a number of years to conclude.
-The final outcome cannot be reasonably quantified at this time, however, the proposed adjustment may be material.
-We believe our reserve for income tax contingencies is adequate.
+The proposed adjustment to taxable income was \$871.0 million, excluding potential associated interest and penalties.
+During the six months ended June 26, 2020, we have made progress in negotiations with the IRS towards achieving a settlement that would reduce the amount of the proposed adjustment and allow the adjustment to be offset against our U.S. Federal net operating loss ("NOL") of \$891.3 million.
+Additionally, Internal Revenue Code §453A and underpayment interest expense would be assessed.
+It is reasonably possible that this audit will be concluded within fiscal 2020.